Winamp Open Source Story Is Over

 No Forking: You may not create, maintain, or distribute a forked version of the software.

 A restriction that violates and conflicts with GitHub’s ToS (Terms of Service).
-But what’s more interesting is that this suggests that the WinAmp owners were surprisingly unfamiliar with the rules.
+But what’s more interesting is that this suggests that the Winamp owners were surprisingly unfamiliar with the rules.
 Quickly realizing their mistake, the license was updated to v1.0.1 after only a few days, when the absurd clause no longer appeared.

-Everything would have been fine if this was the only misunderstanding, but unfortunately, the “opening” of the WinAmp code came with several other issues.
+Everything would have been fine if this was the only misunderstanding, but unfortunately, the “opening” of the Winamp code came with several other issues.
 The code included thousands of lines from third-party software that was not part of the open-source family.
 To make things even worse, the license included this clause:

 No Distribution of Modified Versions: You may not distribute modified versions of the software, whether in source or binary form.

 In other words, it has nothing to do with open source.
-If we can synthesize the idea of WinAmp owners, it would sound like, “Please contribute your free labor in an attempt to monetize the app in pursuit of our financial goals.”
+If we can synthesize the idea of Winamp owners, it would sound like, “Please contribute your free labor in an attempt to monetize the app in pursuit of our financial goals.”
 Needless to say, this unleashed a wave of negative comments and reactions from the open-source community that led to the software’s swan song.

-The WinAmp’s Swan Song
+The Winamp’s Swan Song

-A few days ago, only three weeks after making its code public, WinAmp suddenly deleted its entire GitHub repository without notice.
+A few days ago, only three weeks after making its code public, Winamp suddenly deleted its entire GitHub repository without notice.
 There’s really not much else to say about it.

 WinAmp deleted its entire GitHub repo.